 Production started in 1975, and most of the boats were built by their captains-to-be in Åkersberga, close to Stockholm.
 Shorter series were produced professionally at shipyards in Åland and Malax, Finland, and in Zealand, Denmark.
 Totally, around 300-350 boats were built, around 250 in Sweden and 50 each in Finland and Denmark.
 The Danes launched their last NF around 1993.

 The first and most common version of the NF has a very large cockpit, too large upwind if you don’t apply footrests in its middle.
-But arrived in port the size of the cockpit is a formidable asset, almost unique for a boat of its size.
+But when in port, the size of the cockpit is a formidable asset, almost unique for a boat of its size.

 It comes in 2 versions